InteractiveAdvertisingBureau/openrtb/extensions/2.x_official_extensions/gpid.md

 **Goal**:
 The Global Placement ID (GPID) was an initiative in the Fall of 2021 led by the TradeDesk to solve the problem of inventory identification in an industry-wide way.
 It aims to give buyers a way to identify a given ad slot on a page across SSPs and header bidding integrations.

+**Background**:
+It all starts with how publishers decide to label their ad slots: the places on their pages where ads can be served.
+In some ad servers like GAM, these things are called “ad units”.
+Most publishers use unique ad slot names, but some publishers utilize the same name for every ad slot on their page. e.g. “/homepage” might be the name for 5 different slots.

+It’s the case of ‘same ad slot names’ that Prebid Ad Slot and GPID are meant to address.

 ### Object: GPID <a name="object_gpid"></a>